intel-analytics/ipex-llm/docs/mddocs/Quickstart/llama_cpp_quickstart.md

 On Linux, this error happens when devices starting with `[ext_oneapi_level_zero]` are not found.
 Please make sure you have installed level-zero, and have sourced `/opt/intel/oneapi/setvars.sh` before running the command.

 #### `Prompt is too long` error
-If you encounter `main: prompt is too long (xxx tokens, max xxx)`, please either reduce the length of the prompt or increase the `-c` parameter to set a larger size of the prompt context.
+If you encounter `main: prompt is too long (xxx tokens, max xxx)`, please increase the `-c` parameter to set a larger size of context.

 #### `gemm: cannot allocate memory on host` error / `could not create an engine` error
 If you meet `oneapi::mkl::oneapi::mkl::blas::gemm: cannot allocate memory on host` error, or `could not create an engine` on Linux, this is probably caused by pip installed OneAPI dependencies.
 You should prevent installing like `pip install dpcpp-cpp-rt==2024.0.2 mkl-dpcpp==2024.0.0 onednn==2024.0.0`, and instead use `apt` to install on Linux.
 Please refer to [this guide](./install_linux_gpu.md) for more details.